snimmagadda1/stack-exchange-dump-to-mysql/README.md

 accordingly.
 Metrics job/task metadata by defualt are output to an in-memory HSQL DB which can be overridden with the `spring.datasource.xxx` properties.

+Streamlined ways to run are a W.I.P.
+For now, manual configuration of application.yaml is required.

 ```sh
 mvn spring-boot:run
 ```